fer-nando-machado/clojure-queues/README.md

 it gets assigned to the agent and moved from the open jobs to the active jobs collection.
 If the requesting agent was already working a job, then that job is moved from the active jobs to the finished jobs collection.

-This document also covers instructions for starting the web server and running the test suite.

 ## Commands

 The following commands require [Lein-Ring](https://clojars.org/lein-ring) installed.